pay-theory/pay-theory-docs/API/MERCHANT.md

 If the merchant has successfully completed onboarding and has a cash processor active.

 **`fee_model`: FeeModel**
 The fee model that the merchant is using.
 This is used to calculate the fees that are charged to the payor.
-Detailed information about the fee model can be found [here](feemodel).

 **`is_system`: Boolean**
 Returns `true` if the merchant has children merchants.